dotnet/AspNetCore.Docs/aspnetcore/razor-components/components.md

 Routing in Razor Components is achieved by providing a route template to each accessible component in the app.

-When a *.cshtml* file with an `@page` directive is compiled, the generated class is given a <xref:Microsoft.AspNetCore.Mvc.RouteAttribute> specifying the route template.
+When a Razor file with an `@page` directive is compiled, the generated class is given a <xref:Microsoft.AspNetCore.Mvc.RouteAttribute> specifying the route template.
 At runtime, the router looks for component classes with a `RouteAttribute` and renders whichever component has a route template that matches the requested URL.

 Multiple route templates can be applied to a component.
 The following component responds to requests for `/BlazorRoute` and `/DifferentBlazorRoute`: